 - Calculate the mass balances, recovery, rejection, pressure and water quality in a reverse osmosis (RO) installation

 - Describe the rejection mechanism of ions and organic compounds in the membrane system

 - Explain the advantages and disadvantages of the application of RO

-- Explain different application of RO membranes (seawater, brackish water, and freshwater)
+- Explain the different application of RO membranes (seawater, brackish water, and freshwater)

 - Explain different water flows and their routing in a membrane module